Skip to content

 Lisa Nalbone, former teacher and homeschooling mom, writes about the joys and challenges of self-directed, heart-centered, connected lifelong learning.
 Her LifeSparks Books provide practical strategies, tools, and examples to inspire people to embrace their curiosity and love for learning as they develop tools, skills, and confidence for learning all through life.

-I’m always curious and I love to learn.
+I’m always curious and love to learn.
 I grew up in a small town with incredible library, public schools, and community programs.
-I loved learning and reading, and had lots of freedom to roam the town and library stacks.
+I loved reading and had the freedom to roam the town and library stacks.
 Friendly librarians, employers, neighbors, and parents of friends generously shared their experience and time with a kid who really wanted to learn.

 I decamped to North Carolina for university.
 That was a big deal back then, as a first generation scholarship kid.
 I rode an overnight Trailways bus, alone, to visit campus and plead for more scholarship dollars.
 That trip was a huge learning experience.